EvanY14/NextGen-Hydroponics-Indoor/README.md

 11/8/20: Added code for the app.
 It is based on a Firebase database, which holds all the sensor data from the Arduino

 11/20/20: Added ability to add multiple systems per user

+11/24/20: Changed app to read sensor data and system IDs from the Realtime Database instead of Cloud Firestore to make it compatible with the Arduino